DevTimBo/SmartApp-Project/README.md

 #### 2. App (Android):

 If you go into the folder "tfliteapp" you will find an flutter Repository with it's own ReadMe you will find further instructions there.

+#### 3. API:

+The API_SmartAPP.py serves as an interface for the pipeline.
+The input can be found in the "API" folder under "images".
+The input is saved as "page.jpg".
+To test the API as a single module, it is recommended to use Postman.